Pogodaanton/Dissidium/README.md

 - Most new features should likely reside in the modular `plugins` directory.
 - Plugins should be treated as separate modules.
 They may depend on other plugins, however, those need to be noted in the static `dependencies` array and retrieved through the constructor.
 Importing them manually is not advised.
 - Make sure to use the provided `.prettierrc` for formatting

-- Esbuild's insane building speeds and the aggressive ratelimiting of Discord's APIs don't go well together.
+Esbuild's insane building speeds and the aggressive ratelimiting of Discord's APIs don't go well together.
 Therefore, the builder and runner processes were seperated:

 - Run `pnpm watch` in the background to automatically rebuild the project on file change during development
 - Run `pnpm start` to (re)start the bot process

+If you are using VS Code:

+- use the recommended extensions listed under the .vscode directory
+- after installing them, you should be able to use the prewritten tasks listed under the .vscode directory

 ## License